Dashboard

 To demonstrate the impact of SSS on UNM’s strategic plan several key performance indicators are used to illustrate.

 Federal TRIO programs are defined as the percentage of the SSS participants served by the SSS program who enroll in the next academic year or graduate with a bachelor's degree.
-This key performance indicator is required by the U.S. Dept. of Education TRIO Programs.
+This key performance indicator is required by the U.S. Department of Education TRIO Programs.

 RESEARCH: Research may come in two forms: participation in student research at the undergraduate and graduate levels, and participation in professional research by program faculty and staff.